stephanro/QuicksortFs/README.md

 # Quicksort<sup>fs</sup>

-Quicksort<sup>fs</sup> is a simple implementation fo the quicksort algorithm.
+Quicksort<sup>fs</sup> is a simple implementation of the quicksort algorithm.